FTBTeam/docs/docs/mods/FTB-jar-mod/KubeJS-integration/temperature-sources-recipes.md

 ---
 date: 2023-01-22
 title: Temperature Sources Recipes
-description: Despicts how to use KubeJS to modify temperature sources recipes
+description: Depicts how to use KubeJS to modify temperature sources recipes
 tags:
     - customize
 ---